 Chatham Square is not always blooming with flowers, but the warm weather on New Year’s Day provided some colorful flowers for Lindsey & Ryan’s ceremony.

 Johnson Square has two beautiful fountains.
 One drawback is that it is in one of the most popular parts of the downtown area so it can be crowded.
 It is also across from City Hall where you can take a fun shot like this couple did.

 Jackie & Dan, May 2015

 Reynolds Square has an open area in the middle of the square as well as some green trees around the borders.
 It is a busy square, but right outside the Olde Pink House, one of the most romantic places to dine and celebrate your marriage.

 Morrell Park is one of my favorite, but least requested places to get married.
 It is a park right on River Street with a great view of the river and ships passing by.
 It also has Savannah’s famous Waving Girl statue.

 Gail & Joseph, May 2015

 How to Have Your Wedding & Elopement In a Savannah Square

 If you are planning a ceremony with guests, you need to reserve your square or park with the City of Savannah via the Leisure Services Bureau.
 The cost ranges from $300-$600, depending on when your wedding is and whether you are a Savannah resident.
-You are also required to pay for security which is $84.
+We obtain the resident rate for all of our Intimate Destination Wedding clients.

-Stay tuned for Part Two with photos from Columbia, Troup, Whitfield, Crawford and Lafayette squares!
+Stay tuned for Part Two with photos from Columbia, Troup, Whitefield, Crawford and Lafayette squares!